 Faisal Hussain is an Artist who graduated from Falmouth Art College in 1999.
 His portfolio of work spans public art, film, sculpture, audio, and text art.
-His artwork is part of permanent collections in the Birmingham Museum & Art Gallery and Urban Nation, Berlin.
+His artwork is part of permanent collections in the Manchester Art Gallery, Birmingham Museum & Art Gallery, and Urban Nation, Berlin.

 He completed an exchange trip to Pakistan with The British Council in 2019 and as an artist in residency in Berlin at Urban Nation, was selected for the NAE OPEN as well as exhibiting at Manchester Contemporary with Vivid Projects.
 Exhibiting his public works in Margate during the Turner Prize 2019/20.
 His first solo show saw Faisal asked to speak at The University of Birmingham, on BBC National & local news & The National in UAE.